antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 * **Payload Device Power State**: the expected payload device power state before and during Task execution
 * **Power Requirements**: the average and max power requirements required for the Task

-Using the Payload SDK Libraries
+Using the SatOS SDK Libraries
 *******************************

 The SDK provides the following programming language support: